Sogaz

 SOGAZ is a Russian insurance company.
 SOGAZ became the first in Russia by written premium (₽142.8 billion or US$2.3 billion) and market share (12.1%) in 2016.

 The company was formed in 1993 and has direct business in Russia and Serbia.
 Insurance company SOGAZ as well have shares in many companies and own a number of insurers.

-SOGAZ partners are leading worldwide reinsurance companies: Munich Re, Hannover Re, Partner Re, Swiss Re, SCOR, Lloyd's of London, and others.
-SOGAZ - in accordance with national laws - is ceding 10% of total ceded risks under insurance contracts to Russian National Reinsurance Company (RNRC).
+SOGAZ partners were leading worldwide reinsurance companies: Munich Re, Hannover Re, Partner Re, Swiss Re, SCOR SE, Lloyd's of London, and others.
+SOGAZ, in accordance with national laws, cedes 10% of total ceded risks under insurance contracts to Russian National Reinsurance Company (RNRC).

+Sanctions

+European Union companies were banned from doing business with Sogaz in March 2022.

+Sogaz came under international sanctions from the European Union for insuring a bridge in Crimea.

+On March 15, 2022, Sogaz came under UK sanctions, the company's accounts were frozen, and UK residents were prohibited from conducting financial activities with Sogaz.
+On October 28, 2022, Sogaz was included in Canada’s sanctions list.

+On June 12, 2024, Sogaz was included in the US blocking sanctions list against the "architecture of the Russian financial system of Russia", as a company that provides insurance to Russian military personnel and employees of leading defense enterprises under sanctions.

+For similar reasons, Sogaz is under sanctions from Switzerland, New Zealand, Ukraine and Australia.

 Credit ratings

 SOGAZ become the first Russian insurer assigned a long-term credit rating "BBB+" in Russian and foreign currency with a "stable" outlook by Dagong Chinese Rating Agency.
 A.M.
 Best has affirmed for SOGAZ (Russia) the Financial Strength Rating of "B++" (Good) and the Long-Term Issuer Credit Rating of "bbb" and revised the outlooks to "stable" from "negative".